tri-cods/glossary/sections/command-line.md

 `rm <filename>` - Permanently remove a file from your computer.

+`clear` - Clears our terminal window of the command history (you can also type `Control` + `l`).

+`grep -i <text>` - Searches text and prints any line that matches a specified pattern (here "text").
+"Grep" stands for "global regular expressions."

+`rev` - Reverses the text you give it, i.e. `echo "Hello there" | rev`

+Here's a list of [other useful commands](https://github.com/tri-cods/command-line/blob/master/sections/other-commands.md)

 ## Glossary

 ### Synonyms for the command line

-*bash* - the programming language used in the command line.
+*bash* - The programming language used in the command line.
 (Yes, we tricked you, you're already programming!)
 Short for "Born Again SHell," for reasons people on the internet will happily tell you about.

 *cli* - "Command Language Interpreter," this is a super technical term for the command line used to impress everyone around you.